-The Crosscutting Materials program works to accelerate the development of improved steels, superalloys, and other advanced alloys to address challenges of both the existing fleet and future power systems.
+The High-Performance Materials program drives to characterize, produce, and certify advanced alloys and high-performance materials that are key to realizing dispatchable, reliable, high-efficiency, decarbonized power generation from coal, gas, or hydrogen.
+In addition, the program aims to encourage change and stimulate innovation in the high-performance materials value chain to spur US competitiveness.
 Materials of interest include those that enable components and equipment to perform in the high-temperature, high-pressure, corrosive environments of an advanced energy system with specific emphasis on durability, availability, and cost.

-The Crosscutting program also participates in the multi-year collaboration with the United Kingdom's Department for Business, Energy, & Industrial Strategy (BEIS) and DOE on fossil energy technologies with a strong emphasis on materials.
+The Crosscutting program also participates in the multi-year collaboration with the United Kingdom's Department for Business, Energy, & Industrial Strategy (BEIS) and DOE on fossil energy materials technologies.
 The partnership’s objective is to share and develop knowledge and expertise in high-temperature materials for advanced fossil energy power plant applications.
-You can read more about the partnership goals, objectives, and accomplishments here.